reshamas/fastai_deeplearn_part1/courses/dl2-v2/lesson_11_1.md

     return ids,itos,stoi
 ```
 - So, if we try to look up something that wasn't in the 40,000 most common, then we use a `defaultdict` to return "3" which is "unknown".
 - So, we can go ahead now and turn every token into an ID by putting it through the `stoi` (string to integer) dictionary we just created.
+- `30:20` And at the end of that, let's add the number "2", which is "end of string".
+And you'll see like...the code you see here...is the code I write when I am iterating and experimenting.
+Because 99% of the code I write I am iterating or experimenting turns out to be totally wrong or stupid or embarrassing and and you don't get to see it.
+But like there's no point, you know, refactoring that and making it beautiful when I'm writing it.